How to Install and Wear Crochet Braids

 When installing crochet hair, be sure that your natural hair is moisturized.
 Keeping your natural hair healthy makes for for a successful protective hairstyle.
 Learn more about the best natural hair products for your hair here.

 Most people will elect to use synthetic hair when installing a crochet hairstyle.
 One, because the hair is cheaper.
 And two, the hair can be tossed once it is removed.
 The main drawback on using human hair is that it isn’t dense enough to hold long term on cornrows.
 Natural hair is much softer than synthetic hair and when wet or conditioned can easily slip off the cornrows.
 However, you can use natural hair when applying this protective style, with a little extra care.
 Looking to use natural hair for your protective crochet hairstyle?
-Take a look out our KCS Yaki Human Hair, which is ideal for braiding.

 10 crochet braid hairstyles